LLC Management: Everything You Need to Know

 It's recommended to consult with a qualified tax consultant when setting up the LLC's Operating Agreement as they can advise tax benefits and drawbacks for both managing and non-managing members.

 If you have questions regarding LLC management, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.